Nadia Hohn: Biography

 Hohn's debut picture book, Malaika's Costume, was published in 2016.
 The book, illustrated by Irene Luxbacher, tells the story of a young girl preparing to celebrate Carnival in the Caribbean, while her mother is away working in Canada.
 The manuscript for Malaika's Costume won the Helen Isobel Sissons Canadian Children's Story Award, which recognizes diversity in children's literature.
 The book also earned an Honourable Mention at the 2017 Américas Award for Children's and Young Adult Literature, from the Consortium of Latin American Studies Programs.

-In a follow up, Malaika's Winter Carnival, the protagonist adapts to a new life in Canada.
+In a follow-up, Malaika's Winter Carnival, the protagonist adapts to a new life in Canada.
 A Kirkus review of the book wrote that Hohn "contrasts Caribbean and Canadian cultures tenderly, with deep understanding of both".

 From 2016 to 2017, Hohn went to teach in Abu Dhabi and Dubai and travel.
 During this time, she worked on drafts of Harriet Tubman Freedom Fighter, an early reader published by Harper Collins Children's Books in 2018.
 In 2019, Hohn's picture book biography of Jamaican poet Louise Bennett Coverley, A Likkle Miss Lou: How Jamaican Poet Louise Bennett Coverley Found Her Voice, was published by Owlkids.
 It was named one of the best Canadian children's books of 2019 by CBC Books.

-Nadia L. Hohn instructs Writing for Children’s course at the University of Toronto School for Continuing Studies (UTSCS).
-Hohn has presented at schools, libraries, conferences, festivals, and bookstores in Jamaica, Trinidad, UAE, UK, US, and across Canada.
+Hohn has instructed creative writing for children courses at the University of Toronto School for Continuing Studies (UTSCS), University of Guelph Open University, and Centennial College.
+She has presented at schools, libraries, conferences, festivals, and bookstores in Jamaica, Trinidad, UAE, UK, US, and across Canada.